SYalouz/QuantNBody/docs/source/Tuto_SPIN_AND_AB_INITIO_HAMILTONIANS.rst

 as we know that :math:`{S}_- = {S}_+^\dagger`.

-Below we show how to generate the matrix representation of the three operators with a single pre-made function.
+Below we show how to generate the matrix representation of these three operators with a single pre-made function.

 .. code:: ipython3